pual/couchbase-mobile-portal/md-docs/ready/training/04-adding-security.md

 Sending an HTTP request is a quick method to create a user during development but obviously it doesn’t scale.
 The recommended approach is to have an App Server sitting alongside Sync Gateway that performs that operation (the rest api client guide explains how to do it).

 Another method of creating the user is by hardcoding the name/password in the configuration file.
 This method has the advantage that you don't need to re-create the user every time Sync Gateway is restarted in walrus mode, the in-memory storage type.

+### Try it out

 Stop the running instance and start it with the following configuration file called **sync-gateway-config.json**:

 ```javascript
 {